SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 *This is wrong, all wrong,* she thinks as she slowly trots to the X.

-She sighs as she reaches it on the map.
-Pinkie sits down and begins to dig.

-*Here we go again.*
+She sighs as she reaches it on the map. *Here we go again.*

 She shovels slow and methodically, unlike herself.